bluerabbit14/portfolio_ReactJs/README.md

 - **Responsive Design**: Fully responsive layout optimized for desktop, tablet, and mobile devices

 ### UI/UX Features
-- **Smooth Animations**: Framer Motion animations for enhanced user experience
+- **Scroll-to-View Animations**: Smooth Framer Motion animations that trigger when elements enter the viewport
+- **Individual Element Animations**: Each section and component animates independently with customizable directions and delays
 - **Scroll Detection**: Dynamic navbar that responds to scroll behavior
 - **Modern Design**: Clean, professional design with smooth transitions
 - **Accessibility**: Optimized for screen readers and keyboard navigation